-Formatting and Processing instructions may be provided in requests by Data Consumers via the Ndccf_DataManagement service.
-When using the Messaging Framework, the DCCF sends the instructions to the Messaging Framework via the Nmfaf_3daData_Management Service so the MFAF may process and format the data before sending notifications to the Data Consumers / notification endpoints.
-When using Data Delivery via the DCCF, the DCCF performs processing and formatting before sending notifications.
+Formatting and/or Processing instructions may be provided in requests by Data Consumers via the Ndccf_DataManagement service.
+When using the Messaging Framework, the DCCF sends the formatting and/or processing instructions to the Messaging Framework via the Nmfaf_3daData_Management Service so the MFAF may format and/or process the data before sending notifications to the Data Consumers / notification endpoints.
+When using Data Delivery via the DCCF, the DCCF performs formatting and/or processing before sending notifications.

 Formatting determines when a notification is sent to the Consumer.
-Formatting Instructions comprise:
+Formatting Instructions may indicate:

 - Notification Event clubbing: Buffering and sending of several notifications in one message.